AceRB-notabot/KanaShift/README.md

 # KanaShift & PhonoShift

-**Password-derived, format-preserving text transformation with a Japanese visual skin.
+**Password-derived, reversible text obfuscation with a Japanese visual skin.
 Looks Japanese, translates to something else, decodes back to the truth.**

 ## Overview

-KanaShift is a password-based, reversible text transformation scheme for Latin and Japanese text that preserves length, spacing, punctuation, and token boundaries.
+KanaShift is a password-based, reversible text transformation scheme for Latin and Japanese text, designed for **human-readable obfuscation of structured strings**.
-Conceptually, it operates as a character-by-character, password-derived, format-preserving transformation.
+It preserves token boundaries, spacing, punctuation roles, and character classes (e.g. digits remain digits, kana remains kana), while rendering output in a Japanese-looking form.

-It can be understood as a stream-based, password-derived variant of format-preserving encryption (FPE), optimized for structured text and short tokens rather than free-form natural language.
+KanaShift and its sibling **PhonoShift (ROT500K)** operate as character-by-character, password-derived polyalphabetic transforms driven by a cryptographic keystream.
+The design is optimized for **short, structured text** — such as identifiers, access codes, logs, and UI strings—rather than free-form natural language.

-Like its sibling **PhonoShift (ROT500K)**, also included in this repository, KanaShift is intentionally hardened using cryptographic primitives to make reversal without the correct password computationally costly, while remaining deterministic and fully reversible with the secret.
+## Design Notes

-Internally, ROT500K derives a keystream using **PBKDF2-HMAC-SHA256 with 500,000 iterations** (“500K”), deliberately slowing each password-guess attempt.
-Unlike ROT13, which can be reversed instantly by anyone, reversal here requires guessing the correct password and paying the full key-derivation cost.
+Internally, ROT500K derives its keystream using **PBKDF2-HMAC-SHA256 with 500,000 iterations**, deliberately making each password-guess attempt computationally expensive.
+Reversal without the correct password is therefore non-trivial, unlike classic substitution ciphers such as ROT13.

-The name “ROT500K” is a deliberate nod to ROT13—partly as a joke and partly to underline the contrast: this is **not** ROT13 repeated many times, but a keyed design where reversal without the secret is no longer trivial.
+Modern versions introduce a **per-message nonce** to prevent keystream reuse when the same password is used across multiple messages.
+Because this nonce must be stored alongside the transformed text, the scheme is **not strict format-preserving encryption (FPE)** in the cryptographic sense: the full ciphertext is longer than the plaintext.
+The transformed payload itself remains class-preserving and structure-aware.

-KanaShift applies the same mechanics with a different visual skin, rendering text using Japanese writing systems (kana and kanji) instead of Latin letters.
-The design works best for **access codes, identifiers, logs, UI strings, and other structured text**, and is not intended to provide semantic security for arbitrary free-form prose.
+KanaShift applies the same core mechanics as PhonoShift with a different visual skin, rendering transformed text using Japanese writing systems (hiragana, katakana, and optionally kanji-like ranges).
+The result is text that looks Japanese while remaining fully reversible with the correct parameters.

-Initial implementations of PhonoShift and KanaShift are provided as:
+Initial implementations are provided as:
 - a standalone HTML/JavaScript reference implementation (`src/`)
 - a Python port with Gradio (`src-python/`)
 - a cross-platform Rust application

-The browser implementation serves as the reference design; other implementations aim to match it byte-for-byte.
+The browser implementation serves as the **reference design**; other implementations aim to match it behavior-for-behavior.

 ## Live Demos